Design the GUI¶

 To wrap up the tutorial we’re going to insert the GUI onto the game’s mockup scene.

-Head to the FileSystem dock and open LevelMockup.tscn
+Head to the FileSystem dock and open LevelMockup.tscn.

-scene right below the bg
+Drag-and-drop the GUI.tscn scene right below the bg node and

-.
+above the Characters.
 The GUI will scale to fit the entire viewport.

-Head to the Layout menu and select the Center Top
+Head to the Layout menu and select the Center Top option so it anchors

 to the top edge of the game window.
 Then resize the GUI to make it as